When you were creating your fitness business, who did you envision as the ideal client?

 Or were you aiming to attract, say, people over 60 who are interested primarily in functional fitness?

 It’s not enough to just think about your ideal client and move on.
-You also need to create a fully developed Ideal Client Profile – and then use it constantly to attract new leads, convert them to clients, and shape your entire marketing programs.
+You also need to create a fully developed Ideal Client Profile – and then use it constantly to attract new leads, convert them to clients, and shape your entire marketing strategy.
 These are ongoing efforts throughout the life of your gym – whether you are just opening your doors or you’re ready to expand with new locations.

 At Fitness Revolution, we’ll help you build Ideal Client Profiles for each of your core offerings.
 That’s one part of this, and crucial.
 But just as important is the next step, which too many gym owners ignore: We’ll show you how to use the profiles to serve your overall growth strategy.
 Here are some of the key points about Ideal Client Profiles.